EssexUniversityMCTS/gvgai/doc/SingleLearningTrackInstruction.md

 The constructor receives two parameters:

 * `SerializableStateObservation sso`: The `StateObservation` is the observation of the current state of the game, which can be used in deciding the next action to take by the agent (see [doc for planning track](https://github.com/EssexUniversityMCTS/gvgai/wiki/Creating-Controllers) for detailed information).
 The `SerializableStateObservation` is the serialised `StateObservation` **without forward model**, which is a `String`.
 * `ElapsedCpuTimer elapsedTimer`: The `ElapsedCpuTimer` is a class that allows querying for the remaining CPU time the agent has to return an action.
 You can query for the number of milliseconds passed since the method was called (`elapsedMillis()`) or the remaining time until the timer runs out (`remainingTimeMillis()`).
-This timer has maximal time
 The constructor has **1 second**.
 If `remainingTimeMillis()` ≤ 0, this agent is **disqualified** in the game being played.

 ### Initialise the agent